Pros / This system adds arming and disarming widgets to your phone's home screen.

 No keypad is necessary to disarm your home's security alarm because the door panel and the key fobs work together to make it quick and easy to enter or exit your home.
 And if you don't arm it as you leave, you can do it remotely through the mobile app.
 In fact, this is the only system we tested that automatically installed arming and disarming widgets on our phone's home screen, which means you don't even have to launch the app to arm or disarm the system.

-Scout Alarm works with a couple of home automation platforms.
-If you have an Amazon Echo at home, you can use voice commands to find out what's going on in your home – all you have to do is ask Alexa to find out if a door was left open or to arm your home as you leave.
+Scout Alarm works with a couple of smart home platforms.
+If you have an Amazon Echo or Google Home, you can use voice commands to find out what's going on in your home – all you have to do is ask Alexa or Google Assistant to find out if a door was left open or to arm your home as you leave.
 Nest products also work with Scout, so you can monitor the temperature in your home and have it all work in conjunction with Scout's home security and automation system.
-Scout also announced it is working on incorporating the Nest Cam in with its system.
 If that weren't enough, you can also use IFTTT to automate Scout in other ways with other smart products.

 Although Scout Alarm doesn't have the longest warranty, the one year of protection is what you can expect of most DIY home security systems.
 You can contact the company's customer and tech support by phone or email, but no live chat is available.
 Scout's support staff is available 9 a.m. to 6 p.m.
 CST every day of the week.